 The majority of data is currently derived from the Higher Education Business and Community Interactions (HE-BCI) survey.
 This annual survey is run by HESA and completed by all English higher education providers registered with the Office for Students as ‘Approved Fee-Cap’ and across the UK by all higher education providers regulated by the Scottish Funding Council, Higher Education Funding Council for Wales (HEFCW) and Department for the Economy, Northern Ireland (although note that the KEF only includes English providers at present).

 The KEF also includes additional data provided by Innovate UK (Working with business) and Elsevier (Co-authorship in Research Partnerships).
-Full details of the source data for each metric is available as a downloadable excel file named ‘Annex D: KEF3 metrics data sources’ published alongside the June 2023 KEF3 decisions report.
+Full details of the source data for each metric is available as a downloadable excel file named ‘Annex D: KEF3 metrics data sources’ published alongside the June 2023 KEF3 decisions report, which remain unchanged for KEF5.

 The Public & Community Engagement score is derived from a self-assessment – see ‘Public & Community Engagement self-assessment’ for further information.